Vo Thi Sau Street

 Vo Thi Sau Street is a long and crowded transport route of District 3

-Vo Thi Sau Street is a long and crowded transport route of District 3 as together with Cach Mang Thang Tam Street and Ton Duc Thang Street to form a square enclosing a central resident and commercial area of the district, including Ward 6, Ward Da Kao and a part of District 1.
-The street starts from Le Loi refuge island, cutting Nam Ky Khoi Nghia Street, Hai Ba Trung Street and angles with Dinh Tien Hoang Street and Ton Duc Thang Street.
+Vo Thi Sau Street is a busy thoroughfare in District 3, Ho Chi Minh City.
+Along with Cach Mang Thang Tam Street and Ton Duc Thang Street, it forms a square that encloses a vibrant residential and commercial area, which includes Ward 6, Da Kao Ward, and parts of District 1.
+The street begins at Le Loi refuge island and intersects with Nam Ky Khoi Nghia Street and Hai Ba Trung Street, while also angling towards Dinh Tien Hoang Street and Ton Duc Thang Street.

-Southern Women’s Museum located at No 202 on this treet belongs to Ward 7, District 3 of Ho Chi Minh City.
-The museum’s 2,000 square metre display area is divided into 10 rooms, each of which recounts the role played by southern Vietnamese women in national construction and defence.
-The museum also incorporates a 500-seat meeting hall, a film theatre, a library and a shop and functions as a centre for women’s cultural and educational activities, traditional meetings, scientific seminars and cultural exchanges for women.
+The Southern Women’s Museum, located at 202 Vo Thi Sau Street, Ward 7, District 3 of Ho Chi Minh City, showcases the vital contributions of southern Vietnamese women to national construction and defense.
+Spanning 2,000 square meters, the museum features ten exhibit rooms, a 500-seat meeting hall, a film theater, a library, and a gift shop.
+It serves as a hub for women’s cultural and educational activities, including traditional gatherings, scientific seminars, and cultural exchanges.

 Conversations (0)